Annie McVicar

 Annie McVicar MBE JP (4 November 1862 – 26 February 1954) was a New Zealand community worker and local politician, and the first woman elected to the Wellington City Council.

 Biography

 Early life and career

 She was born Ann McLachlan in Kilmartin, Argyllshire, Scotland, on 4 November 1862.
 She attended a state school in Kilmartin and later trained as a nurse in Glasgow.
 In 1888 she married Gordon McDonald, with whom she sailed to New Zealand in 1901.
-Gordon died in 1906 and on 9 October that same year she re-married to Alexander McVicar, a widower with three children.
+Gordon died in 1906 and on 9 October that same year she remarried to Alexander McVicar, a widower with three children.

 From 1906 McVicar was actively engaged in both teaching and social work in Wellington.
 She was an early member, and later vice president, of the New Zealand Society for the Protection of Women and Children and also established the local branch of the Plunket Society in 1908, which she was also the secretary of.
 She frequently accompanied Plunket nurses on visits to mothers and on occasion carried out these duties by herself.